 If suffering from calcium build-up, you may be tempted to buy stronger hair products to remove the soap scum remnants.

-This is not recommended as shampoos which contain harsh cleansing ingredients such as sulphates actually strip your hair of its natural oils.
+This is not recommended as shampoos that contain harsh cleansing ingredients such as sulfates actually strip your hair of its natural oils.

-Instead, focus on improving your own hair care routine:
+Instead, focus on improving your own hair care routine in the following way:

 Use a scalp brush